"We have a lot of silos but no clear roadmap."

 AI will shape decision-making, policy, and value creation across every sector.
 The question is not whether to adopt it, but whether it will be governed intentionally.

 Human-centered AI ensures that innovation advances institutional responsibility rather than eroding it.
 It builds sustainable capacity instead of short-term experimentation.
 It protects trust while accelerating progress.
-This work is grounded in national advisory experience and deep higher education governance expertise.
+This work is grounded in deep higher education expertise, including advisory work with the Council of Independent Colleges and leading the first independent college to adopt AI tools universally.

 Technology alone does not determine outcomes.
 Leadership does.